CREATIVE DEBATE: OUR YOUTH AND COMMUNITY PROGRAMMES

 Using theatre and film to spark conversations, Creative Debate equips participants with the tools to self-advocate and explore complex themes in view of creating real change in their communities.
 The technique was developed by Emilia Teglia, founder of Odd Eyes Theatre, in her work with Cardboard Citizens and Augusto Boal first and in Odd Eyes’ programmes with young people, migrants and refugees, including speakers of English as second language, and participants with special education needs (SEND).
 The goal of this technique is to support participants to gain social awareness and confidence in expressing their views, creating a safe environment for unprejudiced dialogue and ultimately liberating and empowering people.

 Creative Debate started in 2015 to accompany the first theatre production of #Haters, then adapted for screen.
 Since then, the project engaged with over 10,000 people, prompting conversations through debate and storytelling either in film or theatre format.

 Creative Debate in school Year 10+: #Haters

 Creative Debate in school Year 9+: On The Line

 Creative Debate is a conversation through art: a group of participants listen together to a story, watch a film, a play or a piece of news relevant to real events in their immediate community.
 After sharing in the experience as spectators, participants engage in facilitated debate and identify issues directly relevant to their own experience.
 The group is then called to create new work – a scene, a play or a short film based on their personal views and experience –in response to the original story and changing its outcome for the better.
 Their final piece is presented to other groups, to neighbours, peers and people in charge, sparking further conversations in the form of public debates and new artistic responses.

 In practice: read about #Haters youth and community programme

-Watch Connected, the latest film made by young participants to the programme.
+Watch the latest films made by young participants to the programme: